 Every other year, hundreds of Sweden’s most skilled young vocational professionals face off against each other and display their skills in about 50 different fields at a major multi-profession competition and showcasing event.
 Schools and members of the public can attend the jam-packed, three-day event for free to observe the participants and ask them questions and to try out different professions themselves.
-Winners of the competition get to join the Swedish National Skills team, and represent their country at EuroSkills and WorldSkills competitions (skills championships at the European and global level, respectively).
+Winners of the competition get the opportunity to join the Swedish National Skills team and represent Sweden at EuroSkills and WorldSkills competitions (skills championships at the European and global level, respectively).

 Purpose and goals

 The idea behind the Swedish National Skills Competition (Yrkes-SM) is to raise the status and strengthen the appeal of vocational professions and increase interest in vocational education and training.
 The event raises awareness of the latter among pupils, parents and teachers, introducing them to the career paths vocational education and training can lead to.

 The Swedish National Skills Competition also allows vocational boards, actors in the field, sponsors and others to work together on young people’s education, career opportunities and the needs of the market.

 Learning by doing